How to snack healthy & deliciously before bed!

 Small bowl of rice

 Researchers say high glycemic index foods like rice can aid tryptophan and melatonin production, both of which are associated with better sleep.
-Unlike bread
+Unlike bread and pasta, which can disrupt sleep.

 At just 30 calories a bowl, popcorn is the unsung hero of late night snacking.
 Sprinkle on some paprika or cinnamon to give your metabolism a boost.